 The National Toy Hall of Fame is awash in good news these days.
 On November 5, 2015, The Strong announced that Super Soaker—along with puppets and the game Twister—joined the 56 classic toys in the hall of fame.
 Kids had water toys before the Super Soaker debuted in 1990, but the drenching machine altered the ways they played outdoors.

 From my childhood, I seem to recall an early TV advertising ditty that ended with: “Lucky us in a Greyhound bus!”
 Growing up in a village too small for Greyhound service, my introduction to the transportation line came from ads in magazines, newspapers, and television and from glimpses of Greyhound buses in movies, songs, and popular culture.
+It took me several bus rides during college and a wonderful donation to The Strong to appreciate Greyhound and its place in Americans’ fondness for travel and vacations.

 Earlier this spring, the curators at The Strong gathered up items from the collections for a display we call “What Were They Thinking?”
 Although no one ever sets out to make a bad toy, the items exhibited included a number of toys, games, and dolls that make us wonder just what their designers and manufacturers thought about child safety, good taste, or the ways kids play.